NPFerrari/Micromobility_Project/README.md

 With this, we were able to provide the city council with a tailor-made tool to expland micromobility infrastructure with a clear target.

-**Team members: Marta Bescansa, Desh Deepak, Nicolo Ferrari and Elena Salgueiro.**
+**Team members: Marta Bescansa, Desh Deepak, Elena Salgueiro, and Nicolo Paolo Ferrari.**